bibleforge/BibleForgeDB/readme.txt

 License:

-All code is copyrighted under the Affero General Public License Version 3 (AGPL-3.0) which can be found in bf_rpl1.5.txt.
+All code is copyrighted under the Affero General Public License Version 3 (AGPL-3.0), which can be found in agpl-3.0.txt.

-The texts of the King James and original Greek and Hebrew, as well as the Strong's numbers and grammatical/morphological data, are all in the public domain.
+The texts of the King James Bible and the original Greek and Hebrew (as well other related data, like the Strong's numbers and grammatical information), and the Greek and Hebrew Lexicons are all in the public domain.

 All other text is licensed under the Creative Commons Attribution-ShareAlike 3.0 Unported license or higher.